yash07kain/movie-hunt/README.md

 > Click on any movie from the list to show the details.

-> click on movie poster to watch the trailer of the movie.
+> Click on movie poster to watch the trailer of the movie.